Crucinio/MyJson/README.md

 ![MyJson (3)](https://github.com/Crucinio/MyJson/assets/109169672/f3740dd1-cb71-44b4-bddc-78b0caab9bac)

-<p style="text-align: center;"> A godforsaken tool for working with JSON data in C++ (Think twice...)
+<p style="text-align: center;"> A tool for working with JSON files in cpp projects.

 <h3 style="text-align: center;">About</h3>

-- Was developed due to the stubborness of myself to create a self-made JSON-reader for other project and then became a dummy for creating a readme and unit testing
-- Surprisingly, it can actually read string, numeric and boolean types, as well as corresponding arrays and nested objects.
+- Able to read string, numeric and boolean types, as well as corresponding arrays and nested objects.
-- Reads 5MB of JSON data in about 6 seconds and 512KB in about 330 milliseconds...
+- Reads 5MB of JSON data in about 6 seconds and 512KB in about 330 milliseconds
 ### Install
 Download Json.h, Json.cpp and include the header in the files you need.
-Note that JSONObject was tested only on MSVC compiler
+Tested only on MSVC compiler
 ### Usage
 - Initialising object in different ways:
 ![image](https://github.com/Crucinio/MyJson/assets/109169672/74e63b6e-0f59-485e-a810-436c1b602611)